celesteailencid/web-designer-assessment/README.md

-# 🍗 Pollo Hermanos – Web Design Technical Test for Fever
+# Web Design Technical Test

-This project is a technical test for the **Web Designer** position at **Fever**.
+This project is a technical test for the **Web Designer** position.
-It showcases the design and front-end development of a fictional restaurant website: **Pollo Hermanos**, specializing in crispy fried chicken.
+It showcases the design and front-end development of a fictional restaurant website: **Argentina Restaurant**, specializing in argentinian food.

 ## 🎯 Objective

-Design and build a responsive, visually engaging website that highlights the brand identity of Pollo Hermanos and offers an intuitive user experience.
+Design and build a responsive, visually engaging website that highlights the brand identity of Argentina and offers an intuitive user experience.

 ## 🧰 Technologies Used